Metadata – 3 Key Principles of a Valuable Tool

 Safeguards Against Asset Misuse

 A unique way to utilize metadata is as a fail-safe against asset copyright mishaps.
 This lets administrators finish projects without the hassle of checking whether members accurately applied licensed material.
 These protections are the last line of defense against potential copyright lawsuits and are the key to digital rights management.
+Think of metadata like a location device, such as GPS, which gives admins a way to quickly find needed files.

-Increases Organization-Wide Knowledge of Assets
+Increases Organization-Wide Asset Knowledge

 Classification of assets is how an organization can prompt immediate, nuanced comprehension of data within an entire team.
 This also benefits administrators who no longer have to guess where assets came from, who delivered them or when they were stored.
+Ultimately, detailed information about files creates a digital log for teams to follow when they need to determine the origin of files.

 Creates an Efficient, Connected Team